edelans/github-to-jira-issues-migrator/README.md

-✅ A fully managed migration, tailored to your use case ✅ A simple credit card payment link + invoice for easy expensing (no procurement delays or headaches) ✅ A seamless transition so you can focus on what matters
+✅ A fully managed migration, tailored to your use case ✅ A simple credit card payment link + invoice for easy expensing (no procurement delays or headaches) ✅ A seamless transition so your devs can focus on what matters

 📩 Interested?
 Contact me here: [Migration Request Form](https://docs.google.com/forms/d/e/1FAIpQLSdF-CFw37gvnL2e2-IYMq3gTLhsLsMNbTGL_B_pv5lkftTDDA/viewform?usp=header), and let's make it happen! 🚀